cerna/dh-cmake/README.md

 submit their own results to CDash upon completion, but you can disable this behavior by passing a `--no-submit` option to them.
-You can also submit results explicitly with another optional command, `dh_ctest_submit`, which is not included in `--with ctest` by default.
+You can also submit results explicitly with another optional command, `dh_ctest_submit`, which is not included in `dh-sequence-ctest` by default.

 Note: if you pass `--no-submit`, you must pass it in the form `-O--no-submit`, because the `dh_ctest_*` commands pass ALL of their arguments to their